Emerging adulthood and early adulthood: Romantic relationships

 Serious romantic relationships often begin to occur in adulthood.
 Data on participants in a German longitudinal study indicated that 43% of middle adolescents and 47% of late adolescents reported romantic relationships compared to 63% in emerging adulthood.
-Emerging adulthood relationships carried on for 21.3 months compared to adolescence, which is 5.1 and 11.8 months.
+Emerging adulthood relationships carried on for an average of 21.3 months compared to adolescence, which averaged at 5.1 and 11.8 months.
 Montgomery and Sorell (1994) did a study on romantic love and it reported that unmarried emerging adults would be more dominating, clingy, possessive, and dependent compared to young and married couples who have an altruistic selfless love.
 Emerging adults had less satisfaction in their relationships.
 Emerging adults also tended to cohabit with their romantic partners, which helped with their finances and housing situations.
 Cohabitation usually led to marriage.
 Data shows that 60% of American emerging adults will live with a partner, and over half of cohabitation relationships result in marriage.
+Biological factors could come into play as well regarding the emerging adult relationships that do work out such as problem-solving behavior in order to reproduce.
+It is possible that lack of experience is what leads many emerging adults to failing in their relationships, however this biological aid as well as the individuals involved could be what is leading to the success of some of these relationships.

 Sexual relationships

 There are a wide variety of factors that influence sexual relationships during emerging adulthood; this includes beliefs about certain sexual behaviors and marriage.
 For example, among emerging adults in the United States, it is common for oral sex to not be considered "real sex."
 In the 1950s and 1960s, about 75% of people between the ages of 20–24 engaged in premarital sex.
 Today, that number is 90%.
 Unintended pregnancy and sexually transmitted infections and diseases (STIs/STDs) are a central issue.
 As individuals move through emerging adulthood, they are more likely to engage in monogamous sexual relationships and practice safe sex.

 Across most OECD (Organisation for Economic Co-operation and Development) countries, marriage rates are falling, the age at first marriage is rising, and cohabitation among unmarried couples is increasing.
-The Western European marriage pattern has traditionally been characterized by marriage in the mid twenties, especially for women, with a generally small age difference between the spouses, a significant proportion of women who remain unmarried, and the establishment of a neolocal household after the couple has married.
+The Western European marriage pattern has traditionally been characterized by marriage in the mid-twenties, especially for women, with a generally small age difference between the spouses, a significant proportion of women who remain unmarried, and the establishment of a neolocal household after the couple has married.

 Housing affordability has been linked to home ownership rates, and demographic researchers have argued for a link between the rising age at first marriage and the rising age of first home ownership.